M.2

-M.2, pronounced m dot two and formerly known as the Next Generation Form Factor (NGFF), is a specification for internally mounted computer expansion cards and associated connectors.
-M.2 replaces the mSATA standard, which uses the PCI Express Mini Card physical card layout and connectors.
-Employing a more flexible physical specification, M.2 allows different module widths and lengths, which, paired with the availability of more advanced interfacing features, makes M.2 more suitable than mSATA in general for solid-state storage applications, particularly in smaller devices such as ultrabooks and tablets.
+M.2 (pronounced "M-dot-2"), formerly known as the Next Generation Form Factor (NGFF), is a specification for internally mounted computer expansion cards and connectors.
+It was developed to replace the older Mini SATA (mSATA) and Mini PCIe (mPCIe) standards.

-Computer bus interfaces provided through the M.2 connector are PCI Express x4 (up to four lanes), Serial ATA 3.0, and USB 3.0 (a single logical port for each of the latter two).
-It is up to the manufacturer of the M.2 host or module to select which interfaces are to be supported, depending on the desired level of host support and the module type.
-Different M.2 connector keying notches denote various purposes and capabilities of both the M.2 hosts and modules, and also prevent the M.2 modules from being inserted into incompatible host connectors.
+M.2 supports a variety of module sizes and interface types, offering greater flexibility for modern devices.
+It is widely used in compact systems such as ultrabooks and tablet computers, particularly for solid-state drives (SSDs), due to its smaller size and higher performance compared to mSATA.

+The M.2 connector can provide multiple interface options, including up to four lanes of PCI Express, as well as Serial ATA 3.0 and USB 3.0.
+The supported interfaces vary depending on the device and host implementation.
+M.2 modules and slots use different "keying" notches to indicate supported interfaces and to prevent incompatible installations.

-The M.2 specification supports NVM Express (NVMe) as the logical device interface for M.2 PCI Express SSDs, in addition to supporting legacy Advanced Host Controller Interface (AHCI) at the logical interface level.
-While the support for AHCI ensures software-level backward compatibility with legacy SATA devices and legacy operating systems, NVM Express is designed to fully utilize the capability of high-speed PCI Express storage devices to perform many I/O operations in parallel.
+For storage devices, M.2 supports both the older Advanced Host Controller Interface (AHCI) and the newer NVM Express (NVMe) protocols.
+AHCI provides compatibility with legacy SATA-based systems and operating systems, while NVMe is designed for high-speed SSDs and allows for much faster performance by supporting multiple simultaneous I/O operations.

 Features

-M.2 modules can integrate multiple functions, including the following device classes: Wi-Fi, Bluetooth, satellite navigation, near field communication (NFC), digital radio, WiGig, wireless WAN (WWAN), and solid-state drives (SSDs).
+M.2 modules can integrate multiple functions, including the following device classes: Wi-Fi, Bluetooth, satellite navigation, near-field communication (NFC), digital radio, WiGig, wireless WAN (WWAN), and solid-state drives (SSDs).
 The SATA revision 3.2 specification, in its gold revision as of August 2013, standardizes M.2 as a new format for storage devices and specifies its hardware layout.
-Buses exposed through the M.2 connector include PCI Express 3.0 and newer, Serial ATA (SATA) 3.0 and USB 3.0; all these standards are backward compatible.
+Buses exposed through the M.2 connector include PCI Express (PCIe) 3.0 and newer, Serial ATA (SATA) 3.0 and USB 3.0; all these standards are backward compatible.

 The M.2 specification provides up to four PCI Express lanes and one logical SATA 3.0 (6 Gbit/s) port, and exposes them through the same connector so both PCI Express and SATA storage devices may exist in the form of M.2 modules.
 Exposed PCI Express lanes provide a pure PCI Express connection between the host and storage device, with no additional layers of bus abstraction.
 PCI-SIG M.2 specification, in its revision 1.0 as of December 2013, provides detailed M.2 specifications.